Skip to main content

 Using Segments to Customize Vacancy

-Segments are customizable filters for resources (units, tenants, companies, etc.).
-Segments appear as notification dots on units, making it easy to identify particular categories at a glance.
+Segments are customizable filters for resources such as units, tenants, and companies.
+Segments can also appear as notification dots on units, making it easier to identify certain categories at a glance.

 Property Matrix includes default segments, such as: